-Bounce houses can be a fun addition to parties or gatherings that provide entertainment for children and even the adults.
-But when injuires befall you or a loved one in a Bounce House mishap, your rights may have been violated.
+Bounce houses can be a fun addition to parties or gatherings that provide entertainment for children and even adults.
+But when injuries befall you or a loved one in a Bounce House mishap, your rights may have been violated.
 After all, in some Bounce House accidents, negligence has been responsible for the harm.
 For example, the owners and renters of these outdoor attractions remain governed by local rules and laws.
 And if they don't follow these restrictions, innocent people become victims.

 But you have legal options to address the situation.
 And this BLAWG attempts to address your rights.
 After all, you must choose a law firm that specializes in sport and recreation accidents if you want to win.
 Because of this winning experience, these lawyers will have intricate knowledge of the rules and laws that apply.

 In 2012 there was a publication by a team for the Center for Injury Research and Policy.
 And that was the first comprehensive study covering injuries sustained in inflatable structures.
 And the research team found that 31 children hurt per day on average between the years of 1995 and 2010.
 And these were just the cases seen in nationwide hospital emergency rooms, not just for injuries that remained untreated.
 (See also "Inflatable Amusement Ride Safety - An Interactive Qualifying Project Proposal" - WORCESTER POLYTECHNIC INSTITUTE - Go Here.)

 Of special interest, the above study showed the patient's average age was seven years old.
 Also, 20% of the injuries involved head and neck trauma.
 However, the victims' most common harms were sprains or fractures of the arms, ankles, and legs.